 - Don’t stop at 1,000!
 Keep on reading together; there’s more learning ahead!
 Just remember to have fun!

 Did you know that reading to your child is one of the most powerful ways to boost his or her brain power?
 The simple and enjoyable act of sharing books helps your child learn pre-reading skills such as understanding the sounds letters make, developing a bigger vocabulary, and building background knowledge - all important skills that help prepare your child for learning to read and entering kindergarten.

-Story Times @ Caldwell Public Library
+Story Times at Caldwell Public Library

 Books we read during story time count too!
 Check the Kids Programs page for information on story times.